module specification

 Module summary

+Consumer PR can build positive brand perceptions, manage reputation, and connect with their target audience through various communication strategies.
 This module focuses on the role of public relations (PR) in the commercial activities of consumer facing organisations.
-It addresses the importance of winning (and maintaining) customers, and with meeting competitive challenges in consumer marketing scenarios.
+You will address the importance of winning and maintaining customers, meeting competitive challenges in consumer marketing scenario.
 The module discusses how PR and media relations interfaces with consumer marketing, together with the way in which organisations use PR tools to interact with consumers in a trading environment.
-Delivery consists of 3-hour CCT using a combination of workshops, lectures (including guest speakers) and pre-assessment seminars.
-Assessments include a group presentation of a Consumer PR campaign plan (100%)

-This module will also explore PR-related aspects of the media environment and is designed to provide students with the understanding and skills required to exploit digital and non-digital media within the context of designing and delivering consumer-facing public relations campaigns.
+In this module you will also explore PR-related aspects of the media environment, and it is designed to provide you with the understanding and skills required to exploit digital and non-digital media within the context of designing and delivering consumer-facing public relations campaigns.

 The module also aims to assist students in the acquisition of the following skills: